IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 When the API call is successful, the app displays the resulting identity and persists it inside the `UID2Manager` class.

-The identity contains the generated UID2 advertising token value which you can retrieve using the following method call:
+The identity includes the generated UID2 advertising token value, which you can retrieve using the `getAdvertisingToken()` method call:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>